OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/FileIO.rst

 avoid exceptions.

 Also, if you have programmed in another language before, note that characters in Java are encoded using unicode, a 16-bit character code.
-Programmers in other languages are probably more familiar with ASCII, the American Standard Code for Information Interchange, which is a 7-bit character code.
+Programmers in other languages may instead be familiar with ASCII, the American Standard Code for Information Interchange, which is a 7-bit character code.
 Fortunately, the first 128 codes in unicode are equivalent to the entire `ASCII character set <https://www.asciitable.com/>`_ .
 For American users, ASCII